References and Moves

 reference allow us to refer to another object and treat ourselves as said object.

-References are declared by suffxing an ampersand (&
+References are declared by suffxing an ampersand (&) to a type declaration on a

 variable or parameter.